Torkilso/gowebsocket/Readme.md

     │
   ```

- then import websocket in your file
+ then import websocket in your file:
  ```GO
     	package main
    	import(